Night Must Fall (1937 film): Plot

 During the week, locals take tours of the crime scene.
 Since her house is in the vicinity, Mrs. Bramson becomes a local celebrity, and basks in the attention to Olivia's disgust.
 A detective questions Danny and searches his room, making him fearful.
-Olivia feels sympathetic towards Danny so helps him deceive the detective.
-Meanwhile, the rest of the household does not feel comfortable being in the house while a killer is at large, but Mrs. Bramson feels safe to stay because of Danny.
+Feeling sympathetic towards Danny, Olivia helps him deceive the detective.
+Meanwhile, the rest of the household does not feel comfortable being in the house while a killer is at large, but Mrs. Bramson feels safe because of Danny.

-One night later in the week, Olivia leaves because she's had enough of battling wits with Danny and is afraid with him in the house.
-She warns Mrs. Bramson not to spend another night there, either.
+The following night, Olivia leaves, being afraid of Danny.
+She warns Mrs. Bramson not to spend another night there.
 Mrs. Bramson dismisses Olivia as silly, declaring Danny will protect her.
-The two other servant girls leave for the evening as well.
+Two other servant girls leave for the evening as well.
 Realizing she is alone, Mrs. Bramson hears noises and becomes frightened.
-When she screams for Danny, he comes in and calms her down by giving her something to drink, and tries to lull her to sleep.
-To her shock and horror, Danny suffocates her and empties the safe.
+She screams for Danny, who comes in and calms her down by giving her something to drink, and tries to lull her to sleep.
+To her horror, Danny then suffocates her and empties the safe.

-Olivia returns unexpectedly, just as Danny is about to pour kerosene all over the house to set it ablaze.
-She tells Danny she came back to prove she was right about him, realizing he has murdered her aunt.
-Danny tells her about his poor childhood, and resenting being looked down upon for being a servant, and states that this is his chance and he is taking it.
-He tells her he must kill her too, so no one can incriminate him in Mrs. Bramson's murder.
+Olivia returns, just as Danny is about to pour kerosene all over the house and set it ablaze.
+She tells Danny she returned to prove she was right about him, realizing he has murdered her aunt.
+Danny tells her about his childhood, and resenting being looked down upon for being a servant, and states that this is his chance and he is taking it.
+He says that he must kill her too, so no one can incriminate him in Mrs. Bramson's murder.
 Olivia replies she understands he will kill her, but wants him to know she is no longer attracted to him and now sees him for who he really is, a cold-blooded killer.
-Just as he closes in on Olivia, Justin arrives with the police.
-He tells her he called them when he could not reach her by phone.
-They arrest Danny for murder and before they take him away Danny says, "I'll hang in the end, but they'll get their money's worth at the trial."
-At last, Justin and Olivia embrace.
+As Danny closes in on Olivia, Justin arrives with the police.
+He called them when he could not reach her by phone.
+They arrest Danny for murder while Justin and Olivia embrace.